 - A. A law enforcement agency that receives approval for a military equipment use policy pursuant to Section 7071 shall submit to the governing body an annual military equipment report for each type of military equipment approved by the governing body within one year of approval, and annually thereafter for as long as the military equipment is available for use.
 The law enforcement agency shall also make each annual military equipment report required by this section publicly available on its internet website for as long as the military equipment is available for use.
-The military equipment is available for use.
-The military equipment is available on its internet website for as long as the military equipment is available for use.
 The annual military equipment report shall, at a minimum, include the following information for the immediately preceding calendar year for each type of military equipment: - a.
 A summary of how the military equipment was used and the purpose of its use. - b.
 A summary of any complaints or concerns received concerning the military equipment. - c.
 The results of any internal audits, any information about violations of the military equipment use policy, and any actions taken in response. - d.
 The total annual cost for each type of military equipment, including acquisition, personnel, training, transportation, maintenance, storage, upgrade, and other ongoing costs, and from what source funds will be provided for the military equipment in the calendar year following submission of the annual military equipment report.

 - e.
 The quantity possessed for each type of military equipment. - f.
-If the law enforcement agency intends to acquire additional military equipment in the next year, the quantity sought for each type of military equipment. - B. Law enforcement agency shall hold at least one well-publicized and conveniently located community engagement meeting, at which the public may discuss and ask questions regarding the annual military equipment report and the law enforcement agency's funding, acquisition, or use of military equipment.
+If the law enforcement agency intends to acquire additional military equipment in the next year, the quantity sought for each type of military equipment. - B. Law enforcement agencies shall hold at least one well-publicized and conveniently located community engagement meeting, at which the public may discuss and ask questions regarding the annual military equipment report and the law enforcement agency's funding, acquisition, or use of military equipment.